-- Blood culture The blood should be collected before starting the treatment.
+- Blood culture (common in early infection) The blood should be collected before starting the treatment.
 Blood culture is positive in 80-90% of patients in first week.
-Culture result will get negative after 3 hours of administration of chloramphenicol. - Appears as a non-lactose fermenter - Put the sample in nutrient broth for multiplication - Then Subculture in MacConkey agar produce circular convex colonies - similar selective agar are - 1.
-WILSON&BLAIR BISMUTH SULPHITE MEDIUM It is a selective medium for salmonella.
-The colonies will be black in color with metallic surface appearance. - 2. .XLD AGAR MEDIUM Red color colonies will be formed with black centers. - 3.
-DEOXYCHOLATE CITRATE AGAR MEDIUM It is also a selective medium for salmonella.
-In this colorless colonies will be produced after 24hrs of incubation - 90% positive in 1st week to 25% in 4th week
+Culture result will get negative after 3 hours of administration of chloramphenicol. - Appears as a non-lactose fermenter - Put the sample in nutrient broth for multiplication - They grow On MacConkey's or Deoxycholate-citrate agar (DCA) medium, they produce pale yellow to colourless colonies being non lactose fermenters. - Salmonella growing on XLD agar; Xylose Lysine Deoxycholate agar is a selective growth medium used in the isolation of Salmonella (black dots) and Shigella species from clinical samples and from food - similar selective agar is

+1. WILSON&BLAIR BISMUTH SULPHITE MEDIUM It is a selective medium for salmonella.
+The colonies will be black in color with metallic surface appearance.